 - Minimize unnecessary computation in the business logic processor.

 Memory is becoming cheaper every day because it is extremely parallel in its design.
-The amount of information required to track the account balance and permissions of every person on the Internet is less than 1 Terabyte of RAM, which can cost less than $15,000 and be installed on commodity (high-end) server motherboards.
+The amount of information required to track the account balance and permissions of every person on the Internet is less than 1 Terabyte of RAM.
+This can cost less than $15,000 and it's installable on commodity (high-end) server motherboards.
 Long before 3 billion people adopt the system, this kind of hardware will be in the average desktop.

 Memory isn't the real bottleneck, but bandwidth is critical to performance and scalability.
 At 1 million transactions per second and 256 bytes per transaction, the network would need 256 megabytes per second (1 Gbit/sec).
 This kind of bandwidth is not available to the average desktop; but it is a fraction of the 100 Gbit/s that Internet 2 furnishes to more than 210 U.S. educational institutions, 70 corporations, and 45 non-profit and government agencies.

-For the scalability and performance to handle millions of transactions per second, a blockchain must simply be designed to keep everything in RAM.
+For the scalability and performance to handle millions of transactions per second, a blockchain must keep everything in RAM.